cjfshaw/CodingInterview-Java-/README.md

 WORRY ABOUT HAVING A LOT OF LINES, JUST GET A SOLUTION FIRST.
 You can optimize after you've solved it.
 Done it better than perfect.
 C7: Don't understand, got solution from book.

+Chapter 2
+Ch1: Did the "bonus" question first.
+Implemented without a buffer.
+Need to go back and do this with a buffer.
+Remember that a buff is just any temporary data store.